A. G. Gaston: Political activities

 Gaston kept a low political profile through most of the 1940s and 1950s.
-Although Gaston was reluctant to confront white authorities and the white business establishment directly, he supported the civil rights movement financially.
+Although he was reluctant to confront white authorities and the white business establishment directly, he supported the civil rights movement financially.
 He offered financial support to Autherine Lucy, who had sued to integrate the University of Alabama, and had provided financial assistance to residents of Tuskegee who faced foreclosure because of their role in a boycott of white-owned businesses called to protest their disenfranchisement.
 When Rev. Fred Shuttlesworth, a civil rights leader in Birmingham, founded the Alabama Christian Movement for Human Rights in the wake of the outlawing of the NAACP in the State of Alabama in 1956, the group held its first meeting at Smith & Gaston's offices.

 When students at Miles College, a historically black college in Fairfield, attempted to use sit-in and boycott tactics to desegregate downtown Birmingham in 1962, Gaston used his position as a member of the board of trustees of the institution to dissuade them from continuing their campaign while he pursued negotiations with them.
 Those negotiations produced some token changes, but no significant progress toward desegregating the stores or hiring black employees.

 When the Southern Christian Leadership Conference (SCLC), represented locally by Rev. Fred Shuttlesworth, proposed to support those students' demands in 1963 by widespread demonstrations, challenging both Birmingham's segregation laws and Local Police Commissioner Bull Connor's authority, Gaston opposed the plan and tried to deflect the campaign from public confrontation into negotiations with white business leaders.
 Gaston posted $5000 bail for Dr. Martin Luther King and Reverend Abernathy when they were arrested.